THE ARTE UTIL SUMMIT 2016:

 1330 – 1700: Afternoon session

-Site visits and workshops ‘in the field’ with members from the Gresham community of Middlesbrough to address current and specific issues in the neighbourhood concerning migrants and asylum seekers, housing and government policy.
+Site visits and workshops ‘in the field’ with members of the Gresham community of Middlesbrough to address current and specific issues in the neighborhood concerning migrants and asylum seekers, housing and government policy.

 1900: Community Dinner and Reception

 Actioning the Archive: using historical and current examples of practices that apply radical artistic competencies to effect the socio-political arena.

 10.30 – 1230: Parliament of Arte Util – discussion and debate around current live issues.

 1330 – 1700: Tour of specific sites in the wider Tees Valley industrial region to analyse and address the role of art in driving social change.

 1000 – 1200 Meeting of the membership of the Asociación de Arte Útil and Departures